Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: KPZ One-Point Subclasses from Product Matrix Elements

-It is well established that, for DPRM in $1+1$ dimensions, different choices of endpoint geometry, and boundary data select distinct one-point KPZ fluctuation subclasses.
-In the conventional formulation, these subclasses are realized by modifying the geometry or initial condition of the growth process itself.
+It is well established that, for DPRM in $1+1$ dimensions, endpoint geometry and boundary or initial data select distinct one-point KPZ fluctuation subclasses~\cite{prahofer2000universal,baik2000limiting,corwin2012kpz,takeuchi2018appetizer}.
+Figure~\ref{fig:geometry_schematics} summarizes the four configurations considered here.
+In the transfer-matrix language, point-to-point and point-to-line observables are two contractions of the same full-space product $W(t)$.
+The stationary construction supplements this product with a Brownian-weighted initial vector, while the half-space construction modifies only the transfer rule at the absorbing boundary.

-In the transfer-matrix framework developed here, the situation can be viewed differently.
-For a fixed disorder realization, the entire evolution is encoded in the single product matrix $ W(t)$.
-Geometry then enters only through how this matrix is contracted with boundary vectors.
-Different one-point KPZ subclasses, therefore, correspond to different contractions of the same random matrix product.

-In particular, fixing both the starting point and the endpoint realizes the droplet geometry, for which the centered and scaled free energy is expected to approach the Tracy--Widom GUE distribution.
-Summing uniformly over one endpoint while keeping the other fixed corresponds to the flat geometry and leads to the Tracy--Widom GOE distribution.
-For the stationary subclass, the corresponding one-point law is the Baik--Rains distribution, which is associated with a stationary free-energy profile and is canonically realized by a two-sided Brownian profile in the continuum setting.
-In half-space settings, the presence of a boundary introduces an additional subclass structure; in the absorbing-wall realization considered below, the resulting point-to-point free-energy fluctuations are naturally compared with the Tracy--Widom GSE distribution.
+Fixing both endpoints realizes the droplet geometry and gives the Tracy--Widom GUE law, whereas summing uniformly over one endpoint realizes the flat geometry and gives the Tracy--Widom GOE law~\cite{johansson2000shape,prahofer2000universal,calabreseLeDoussal2012flat}.
+A two-sided Brownian initial profile gives the stationary subclass and the Baik--Rains distribution~\cite{baik2000limiting,prahofer2000universal,barraquandLeDoussal2022steady,barraquandLeDoussal2023stationary}.
+In half space, an absorbing or sufficiently repulsive wall leads to the Tracy--Widom GSE subclass~\cite{sasamoto2004halfspace,imamura2004external,gueudreLeDoussal2012hardwall}.

 In all of these subclasses, we characterize the fluctuations of the free energy through its standard deviation

 where $\langle \cdots \rangle$ denotes the disorder average.
 As shown in Fig.~\ref{fig:fluctuation_scaling}, we find that $\sigma[F(t)]$ exhibits a clear power-law growth in time in all four cases shown, consistent with the KPZ scaling form $\sigma[F(t)] \sim t^{1/3}$.